this is the teaching page

 2 day workshops with Action Space Mobile

-Working around a narrative with children with autism in a special needs school.
 I made a fishing pool of goblets and found percussion instruments that could be played with nails/worms hung from fishing rods.
 Children were introduced to the tinkling sounds through the game of fishing and found their way into more purposeful sound-making on other instruments but in an atmosphere of quiet and magical sounds.
 Other instruments were introduced gradually to allow for new sounds and developing interests.